Help

 File and volume names are capitalized strangely.

 In the MAME emulator, by default the arrow keys move the mouse as well, and this double movement confuses DeskTop.
-In MAME, enter the menu (type Delete or Fn+Delete, then Tab), select Input Settings, then Input Assignments (this system) then highlight Mouse X Analog Inc and press fn+delete.
+In MAME, enter the menu (press the Delete key or Fn+Delete, then press the Tab key), select Input Settings, then Input Assignments (this system) then highlight Mouse X Analog Inc and press fn+delete.
 Repeat this for Mouse X Analog Dec, Mouse Y Analog Inc, and Mouse Y Analog Dec.
 Then press Escape to exit and save the settings.